A macroscale approach to evaluate the long-term degradation of concrete structures under irradiation

-The production of electricity through nuclear energy is a key pillar of the energy transition due to its low carbon footprint.
-In a continuous effort to improve safety and performance, the development of new knowledge and tools is essential.
+The production of electricity through nuclear energy plays a crucial role in the energy transition due to its low carbon impact.
+To continuously improve safety and performance, it is essential to develop new knowledge and tools.

 Modeling and dynamic studies of a space Nuclear Electric Propulsion system